aldunson/bicep-registry-modules-cwyd/avm/ptn/ai/chat-with-your-data/README.md

 ### Parameter: `computerVisionSkuName`

-Name of Computer Vision Resource SKU (if useAdvancedImageProcessing=true)
+Name of Computer Vision Resource SKU (if useAdvancedImageProcessing=true).

 - Required: No
 - Type: string